 No separate license, fee or special programming is required.

 Every DSC radio has a directory to enter the MMSI numbers for boats that are called frequently, and newer radios have a separate directory for group MMSI numbers.
 One does not need to change your MMSI or a get a separate license to use group MMSI calling.
 Group calls allow radio calling to all members of a group that have the group MMSI call entered into the group directory.

-There is no formal program for issuing Group MMSIs.
+There is no formal program for issuing Group MMSI’s.
 A Coast Guard site explains how you may generate your own legal one.
-Simply put, you take an existing MMSI, knock the zero off the end and add a zero to the front, so 123456780 would become 012345678.
+Simply put, you take an existing MMSI, drop the zero from the end and add a zero to the front, so 123456780 would become 012345678.

-When you add this number to your VHF radio group directory, the radio will become part of that group.
-Calls placed to the group will now be received by all members within range (usually about 25 nm) including YOUR radio.
+When you add this number to your VHF or SSB radio group directory, the radio will become part of that group.
+Calls placed to the group will now be received by all members within range (usually about 25 nm for VHF, and up to thousands of miles for SSB, depending on frequency and propagation) including YOUR radio.

 Benefits of groups

-Boat-to-boat VHF DSC group calling creates significant day-to-day benefits.
+Boat-to-boat VHF and SSB DSC group calling create significant day-to-day benefits.

-2. Yachts traveling together can provide quick mutual support, coordinate a cruise, or get advice about weather, anchorages, sailing conditions, technical problem etc. This semi-private multi-party conference call is a perfect solution for a cruise.
-This allows allow quick, nearby support, advice or assistance from other cruisers, before it becomes an emergency.
-The advantage of this on a cruise would be a group call would ring on every boat on the cruise within VHF range and switch everyone's radio, when acknowledged, to a group working frequency.
+Yachts traveling together can provide quick mutual support, coordinate a cruise, or get advice about weather, anchorages, sailing conditions, technical problem etc. This semi-private multi-party conference call is a perfect solution for a cruise.
+This allows quick, nearby support, advice or assistance from other cruisers, before it becomes an emergency.
+The advantage of this on a cruise would be a group call would ring on every boat on the cruise within VHF or SSB range and switch everyone's radio, when acknowledged, to a group working frequency.
+(5.)
+(6.)

 Some additional DSC items for Emergencies and Urgency